bchapusha/IBM-Data-Analyst-Professional-Certificate/Excel-basics-for-data-analysis/README.md

 ---

-## 💼 Final Assignment: Your First Deliverable as a Data Analyst
+## 💼 Final Project: Your First Deliverable as a Data Analyst

 ### 📩 Submissions